Shift Up: History

 Shift Up Corporation was founded in December 2013 by Kim Hyung Tae after leaving NCSoft, where he worked as art director on Blade & Soul.

 On March 14, 2014, Next Floor (now Line Games) announced that it had signed an investment agreement with Shift Up, to strengthen its strategic partnership and expand its global mobile game lineup.
 It was also announced that the two developers would collaborate on a video game.
 On December 16, 2015, it was announced that the game would be called Destiny Child and that it would be a gacha role playing game.
 The game was first released in South Korea for Android and iOS on October 27, 2016.
 On November 24, 2017, the game was released in Japan.
 The world-wide release was on December 6, 2018.
-In 2018, WeMade Entertainment, another South Korean video game developer, acquired a 4.23% stake in Shift Up for ₩10 billion.
+In 2018, Wemade Entertainment, another South Korean video game developer, acquired a 4.23% stake in Shift Up for ₩10 billion.

 On April 4, 2019, Shift Up held a media event titled "Crank in Showcase".
-Two games were revealed here, Project Eve (working title) and NIKKE: The Goddess of Victory (later renamed to Goddess of Victory: Nikke).
-Project Eve was announced as AAA post-apocalyptic action RPG for PC, Playstation 4 and Xbox One.
+Two games were revealed, Project Eve and Project Nikke.
+Project Eve was announced as AAA post-apocalyptic action RPG for PC, PlayStation 4 and Xbox One.
 The game would be developed by the newly created Second Eve Studio using the Unreal Engine 4.
 Nikke was presented as online coop third-person shooter for Android and iOS developed with the Unity game engine.

 On October 20, 2019, it was announced that Shift Up would take over the operation of the Korean and overseas services of Destiny Child.
 This was previously handled by Line Games.
 For the operation of the Japanese version, a new Japanese branch, Shift Up JP, was established in Japan in February 2020.

 On May 27, 2021, Shift Up published a video game adaptation of South Korean web novel Why Raeliana Ended Up at the Duke's Mansion.
 The game was developed by Studio VINO, a subsidiary of Shift Up, and released on PC, Android and iOS.
 To commemorate the release of the game, Shift Up sold limited edition NFTs with illustrations by Hyung Tae.